-D. If the ward is found to be a minor, the order is vacated.
-If the ward is deceased, the guardian is discharged.

-- E. The court will informally review the report.
-Depending on the attorney's findings, the court will enter one of the following orders (Form PC 637 Order Following Review of Guardianship): - 1.
+- viii.
+If the ward is found to be a minor, the order is vacated.
+If the ward is deceased, the guardian is discharged. - ix.
+The court will informally review the report.
+Depending on the attorney's findings, the court will enter one of the following orders: - 1.
 To continue the guardianship.
 A copy of the report and order will be sent to the ward and guardian. - 2.
 To appoint an attorney to represent the ward for filing a petition for modification of the guardianship.
 The lawyer appointed may be different than the attorney who conducted the review. - a.
 A copy of the report and order will be sent to the ward, the guardian, and the attorney appointed for the ward. - b.
-Within 14 days, the attorney must: - 1) File pleadings with the court. - 2) Obtain hearing date.
-The hearing date on a petition for modification can be obtained from the judge of record's court clerk. - 3) Make service on interested persons.
+Within 14 days, the attorney must: - i.
+File pleadings with the court. - ii.
+Obtain hearing date.
+The hearing date on a petition for modification can be obtained from the judge of record's court clerk. - iii.
+Serve interested persons.

-VII.
+VI.
 PROCEEDINGS REQUESTING LEIN REMOVAL